 This Mexican-inspired vegan rice casserole is made with simple pantry staples and practically cooks itself.
 Add guac and tortilla strips for a burrito bowl vibe.

 - It’s delicious.
-Latin flavors everyone loves.
+Mexican-inspired flavors everyone loves.

 - Affordable.
 Most of the ingredients are pantry staples, with a just few fresh items thrown in – i.e. you can feed a crowd without spending a ton.